 Because the majority of St. Jude funding comes from everyday people, St. Jude has the freedom to focus on what matters most — saving kids regardless of their financial situation.

-Families, like Korei's, never receive a bill from St. Jude for anything.
+Families, like Korei's, never receive a bill from St. Jude for treatment, travel, housing or food.

 “We’re blessed to have St. Jude,” said Rhonda.